vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/xcat_hierarchical.rst

 Step 3: Hierarchical Cluster
 ==================================

-Omnia supports Hierarchical cluster provisioning.
-In order to manage large-sized clusters, Omnia helps to create a hierarchical cluster.
+In order to manage large-sized clusters, Omnia helps to create a hierarchical cluster based on user inputs.
 A **hierarchical cluster** organizes nodes in layers, with a central **Management Node (MN)** overseeing multiple **Service Nodes (SN)**, each managing a group of compute nodes.
 To know more, `click here <https://xcat-docs.readthedocs.io/en/stable/advanced/hierarchy/index.html>`_.

 A typical hierarchical cluster consists of: